Adicum offers the opportunity to prepare for the ZAP IMS/BMS 2024.

 Costs: 897 CHF

-Optimal preparation begins one year before the examination.
-In grade 5, it is important that the pupils delve into essay writing in German and consolidate their basic knowledge in mathematics.
+Optimal preparation begins one year before the exam.
+In 5th grade, it is important that students immerse themselves in essay writing in German and consolidate their basic knowledge in mathematics.

-This is followed by preparatory courses 1 and 2, in which they are taught the specific tasks of the Gymnasium.
+This is followed by preparatory courses 1 and 2, in which they are taught the specific tasks required at secondary school.
 Finally, the intensive course during the sports holidays serves as exam training.

-Our exam preparation includes the entrance exam to the long and short grammar school, HMS, FMS, IMS and BMS.
+Our exam preparation covers entrance exams for long-term and short-term secondary schools, HMS, FMS, IMS, and BMS.

-What happens if it is foreseeable that a student will not pass the entrance exam?
+What if it is foreseeable that a student will not pass the entrance exam?

-Our students are assessed by means of a personal interview and an assessment of their current situation.
-If it turns out that the student does not meet the requirements for a preparatory course for the Gymnasium, he/she can be guided towards his/her goal with the help of individual tuition.
-Alternative school routes can also be examined.
+Our students are assessed in a personal interview and an evaluation of their current level.
+If it turns out that the student is not ready for a preparatory course for high school, he or she can be guided toward their goal with the help of individual lessons.
+Alternative educational paths can also be explored.

 It is important to Adicum to create a good learning environment so that every student feels supported.
 Should there be a drop in performance, the parents will be contacted and together we will find a way for the student to regain courage and motivation.